crowsonkb/k-diffusion/README.md

 An implementation of [Elucidating the Design Space of Diffusion-Based Generative Models](https://arxiv.org/abs/2206.00364) (Karras et al., 2022) for PyTorch.
 The patching method in [Improving Diffusion Model Efficiency Through Patching](https://arxiv.org/abs/2207.04316) is implemented as well.

+## Installation

+`k-diffusion` can be installed via PyPI (`pip install k-diffusion`) but it will not include training and inference scripts, only library code that others can depend on.
+To run the training and inference scripts, clone this repository and run `pip install -e <path to repository>`.

 ## Training:

 To train models: